ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 Enigma Strategy will endeavour to ensure that the portfolio we construct is suitable for you and remains suitable whilst under management.

 Enigma Strategy will generally accept cash dividends.
-If there is an enhanced dividend of any description, we may, in our discretion, accept the enhanced dividend in stock form if it will lead to a greater benefit.
+If there is an enhanced dividend of any description, we may, in our discretion, accept the enhanced dividend in the stock form if it will lead to a greater benefit.

 4. Corporate Action (Bonus issues, Rights, Calls, Offers and Takeovers) All decisions on these matters will be taken by Enigma Strategy.